michigan-traffic-lab/DECODE/README.md

 ### About

 Welcome to the official GitHub repository for our paper on the DECODE framework, a novel continual learning framework for motion prediction.
+The paper is available on [arXiv](https://arxiv.org/abs/2411.17917).
 This repository contains all the necessary code and resources to replicate the results and experiments presented in our study.
 It is developed by the [Michigan Traffic Lab](https://traffic.engin.umich.edu/) at the University of Michigan.

 ### Features